sunrise and bright clouds

 45Now from the sixth hour there was darkness over all the land unto the ninth hour.

 Genesis 1:5 says, And the evening and the morning were the first day.
 Accordingly, a Jewish day began the evening before.
-The sixth hour spoken of in Matthew 6:45 is the sixth hour of the morning, thus the noon hour.
+The sixth hour spoken of in Matthew 27:45 is the sixth hour of the morning, thus the noon hour.
 There was darkness over all the land from noon until three o’clock in the afternoon.

 John 19:13-14, in speaking of the trial and mockery of Jesus before His crucifixion, record, When Pilate therefore heard that saying, he brought Jesus forth, and sat down in the judgment seat in a place that is called the Pavement, but in the Hebrew, Gabbatha.
 And it was the preparation of the passover, and about the sixth hour: and he saith unto the Jews, Behold your King!

 The “sixth hour” spoken of by John in these verses is in the context of the actions of Pilate, the Roman governor.
 By Roman reckoning, the sixth hour would have been six o’clock in the morning.
 This fits with the fact that Pilate’s wife sent him word at that point about the dream she’d had that night (verse 19).
-Because it was the Passover and the day of preparation for the Feast of Unleavened Bread, it is not surprising that many people in Jerusalem would already haven been on the streets at that hour.
+Because it was the Passover and the day of preparation for the Feast of Unleavened Bread, it is not surprising that many people in Jerusalem would already have been on the streets at that hour.

 Mark records that Jesus was crucified at the third hour of the morning: And it was the third hour, and they crucified him (Mark 15:25).
 Thus, Jesus was crucified at about 9 o’clock in the morning.
 Then, the darkness began at noon and lasted for three hours.
 This onset of darkness at noon and climax of darkness at three in the afternoon may be the fulfillment of the fact that the Passover lamb was to be killed “between the two evenings” (Exodus 12:6; Hebrew: “בין הערבים”).